uken/fluent-plugin-elasticsearch/README.md

 ### time_key

-By default, when inserting records in Logstash format, @timestamp is dynamically created with the time at log ingestion.
-If you'd like to use a custom time.
-Include an @timestamp with your record.
+By default, when inserting records in [Logstash](https://www.elastic.co/products/logstash) format, `@timestamp` is dynamically created with the time at log ingestion.
+If you'd like to use a custom time, include an `@timestamp` with your record.

 ```
 {"@timestamp":"2014-04-07T000:00:00-00:00"}
 ```

-You can specify an option `time_key` (like the option described in [tail Input Plugin](http://docs.fluentd.org/articles/in_tail)) if you don't like `@timestamp`.
+You can specify an option `time_key` (like the option described in [tail Input Plugin](http://docs.fluentd.org/articles/in_tail)) to replace `@timestamp` key.

 Suppose you have settings